Colleges by Location

 Tuition and Fees

 If you are an area resident, your tuition was $6,930.
-Tuition fees were $18,600 for students coming from a different state.
-For international students, tuition fees at this school totaled $18,600, as well.
-Full-time students in 2024 were required to pay additional fees in the amount of $427.2.
+For out-of-state students, tuition fees amounted to $18,600.
+For international students, tuition fees at this school amounted to $18,600, as well.
+Full-time students in 2025 were obliged to pay additional fees in the amount of $427.2.

 Boarding